 Why is the pH for cannabis important?

 Cannabis isn’t a fussy plant, but it does have standards.
 Among those stands a narrow pH window at which it’s capable of absorbing nutrients necessary for its further development.
+Change in the levels of pH can even make some weed strains get different colors.
 Let’s examine the importance of pH for marijuana.

 Note: Acidity plays one role, but it’s significant and has a snowball effect.
 In the same vein, these points string onto one another to make or break your next gardening project.